kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 Alright, that's all for this screencast.

 I hope you had as much fun as I did implementing this kata.

+You can find me at twitter.com/caiozullo.

 Thanks for watching - and I look forward to seeing you back here in the Swift Dojo!